ACT and SAT testing

 Side note: your student should consider creating a unique, professional email address to use going forward for all college-related matters.
 Make sure your student turns on notifications for this email so they stay aware of incoming messages.
 Use it for college visits and fairs and future college application matters.

-For the ACT, you’ll choose the test type (with or without essay), select a date, and then you’ll see and choose a testing site.
+For the ACT, you’ll choose the test type (paper or online, with science or without science, with or without essay), select a date, and then you’ll see and choose a testing site.
 You’ll be given the option to add prep books and other services to your cart.
 You will then be stepped through pages providing demographic data and high school resume (classes and grades) information.
 You’ll be asked for some information about college plans.
 You’ll finalize the process by indicating colleges to send the scores to (see our note below) and pay!

 For the SAT, the order is a little different.
 You will provide demographic information first including information about high school grades, coursework, and activities/extracurriculars.
 You’ll provide some details about potential college plans and college criteria you may be interested in.
 After providing those details, you’ll choose a test date, find a test site, and check out.
 You’ll be given the option to add prep books and other services to your cart.